 4. Modern Wedge Siamese Cat

 The Modern Wedge became popular in the 1980s.
-They have a very narrow “wedge-like” heads with big pointy ears that are set lower on the side of their heads.
+They have very narrow “wedge-like” heads with big pointy ears set lower on the side of their heads.
 Their body is lean, long, and very athletic.
 Unlike their traditional cousins, they have slanted eyes and wide noses that point straight out.

 Siamese Fur Coats

 Besides the specific family, the Siamese cat has five different coat styles.
 All of them have short, silky fur, however.
 They don’t require much grooming besides finger combing.
 The beauty of their fur is the point of color.
 They have a base of white or cream, but their face, paws, and tails are darker in color.
 In contrast to their bright eyes, it is striking.
 Also, any version of the Siamese cat can have color point fur.

 5. Seal Points

 The Seal Points have a cream base with darker fawn points on their face, paws, and tail.

 This style of Siamese has a cream-colored base with chocolate brown colored points.
 They typically look similar to the Seal Points but with a more marked contrast in color.

 This beautiful fur has a blueish-white base with blue-ish gray points on the face and ears and lightly on the tail and paws.

 8. Lilac Points